That’s just a nun with a bag of oranges

 That’s just a nun with a bag of oranges, 2014

 I had a great conversation on opening night with Iina Antinluomo of the Turun Sanomat about That’s just a nun with a bag of oranges.
 She picked up on the environmental aspect of the work calling her piece ‘Seas of the world are a photographer’s concern’.
-It was really nice to see it.
+It was terrific to read it.